-Smallest laser / solar sail spacecraft
+Smallest laser/solar sail spacecraft

 Smallest spacecraft ever launched into space (1cm² ChipSat)

 We are very excited to gather your support for this visionary project that will take humanity to the stars!
-Once this project is completed, we plan to move forwards towards a larger project called Dragonfly which will take our robotic probes to the edge of the Solar System and beyond.
+Once this project is completed, we plan to move forward towards a larger project called Project Dragonfly which will take our robotic probes to the edge of the Solar System and beyond.

 Be a part of our team and make laser sail propulsion happen!
 Contact us.